The Poetry Reading Series

 Co-sponsored by the Center for Interdisciplinary Teaching & Learning, College of General Studies, and the BU Center for the Humanities (BUCH), the Poetry Reading Series strives to make poetry a fundamental part of university and community life.
 By presenting the work of both renowned and emerging poets, the series attempts to broaden our vision of poetry’s concerns and effects.
 In the past, the series has featured readings by Jorie Graham, Thomas Sayers Ellis, Geoffrey Hill, Vona Groarke, Gjertrud Schnackenberg, Marilyn Hacker, David Ferry, and Linda Gregg, among others.

 All readings are free and open to the public.
-Details can be found below and on the CGS calendar.
+Details on the spring 2019 poetry reading series will be added to this page and to the CGS calendar.
 Please direct any questions to Meg Tyler, firstname.lastname@example.org, 617-358-4199.

 February 25: David Ferry and George Kalogeris.
 David Ferry is an acclaimed and award-winning poet and translator.
 His collection Bewilderment: New Poems and Translations (2012), won the National Book Award for Poetry.
 George Kalogeris is the author of Dialogos: Paired Poems in Translation (Antilever, 2012) and of a book of poems, Camus: Carnets (Pressed Wafer, 2006).
 This event will take place on February 25 at 6pm in 871 Commonwealth Avenue at the Katzenberg Center (3rd floor).